-A student enrolled in a course of study, or a subject, that involves professional or clinical placements may be required to participate in a review at any stage to assess their suitability to participate, or continue, in a professional or clinical placement or to continue in that course of study.
+A student admitted in a course of study, or enrolled in a subject, that involves professional or clinical placements may be required to participate in a review at any stage to assess their suitability to participate, or continue, in a professional or clinical placement or to continue in that course of study.
 While the review is conducted in the strictest of confidences, the Review Panel may decide to seek additional information concerning the student.
 All information collected will remain confidential.

 The review of a student’s suitability to continue in a course of study or subject may include consideration of any of the following:

 significantly restrict the ability of a student to comply with the occupational requirements of the occupation for which the course of study will academically qualify the students; or

 put the health and safety of other persons in the workplace at risk, or

 put public health at risk,

 behaviour contrary to the relevant professional ethical requirements, and

 behaviour contrary to relevant policies of the University or placement agency, or both,

 ability to undertake prescribed requirements of placements or professional activities,

 actions (verbal or non-verbal) which demonstrate a risk that a student may cause harm to, or disruption of the activities of University staff, students, placement agencies or persons connected with placement agencies.